locationtech/geomesa/docs/user/geoserver.rst

 Go to your GeoServer installation at ``http://<hostname>:8080/geoserver``.
-For new installations of GeoServer, the default username is ``admin`` and password is ``geoserver``, but these may be different at your own installation.
+For new installations of GeoServer, the default username is ``admin`` and password is ``geoserver``.
+These should be changed to prevent unauthorized access.

 Creating a Data Store
 ---------------------